graphicxtras.com > Photoshop shapes etc >Horse shapes for Photoshop and Elements CC CS6 CS5 2015 CS4 inc. silhouettes, sketch, realistic, poses

 How to use them as a cookie cutter ???

 Can I use them as a cookie cutter in PS Elements ?
 Yes, you can use the presets with the PS element cookie cutter tool.
 The cookie cutter tool has now been tucked away in the PSE toolbox next to the crop tool.
 Not sure why it has been demoted as a tool as I have always found it very useful.
 You can use once or multiple times to cut away pixels from an image.
 You can also combine the effect in multiple ways with images and other effects.
 If you load them for the CSH tool then the same selection of cutters are available.

-If you add the horse shapes for Photoshop as a layer, you can add styles / layer effects to the them such as a shadow or bevel or glow.
+If you add them as a layer, you can add styles / layer effects to the them such as a shadow or bevel or glow.
 With the latest release of the Creative cloud CC 2015 you can now add multiple shadows as well as multiple glows and strokes etc as well as adding patterns and bevels / textures.
 This is done via the layer menu and layer styles though you can quickly add styles via the styles palette.
 The result can be saved to the CC library for future use as well as keeping all the items secure.
 As a layer you can also use the 3D menu and add an extrusion to the layer as well as a variety of different extrusions such as twirls etc. The 3D vector can be saved as a new 3D model in OBJ etc format.

-The horse shapes EPS files can be loaded via the open command and place command.
+The EPS can be loaded via the open command and place command.
 They can be added to the CC creative library and loaded that way.
 The EPS layers are raster but they can still be edited as a vector (as they are displayed as a smart object).
 You can also load the EPS files in Illustrator and edit them as a vector animal (as well as in Affinty Photo and Designer and others).
 The EPS artworks can also be used with filters / adjustments / styles etc and exported as a PSD or TIFF or PNG